fbpx

 Single premium plans might be preferable to regular-premium annuities in some situations.
 However, both types of products have trade-offs.
 Whether SPs are right for you depends on your particular goals and circumstances.
 Here’s what you need to know about these products and how they work:

-A Single Premium Retirement Plan is an endowment plan that you pay for in a single upfront payment.
+Single Premium Retirement Plans are endowment plans that you pay for in a single upfront payment.
 This upfront payment is commonly referred to as the “single premium”.

 The policy then pays out two different types of cash flows: